HaxeFoundation/HaxeManual/md/manual/dictionary.md

 ##### type
 type is a compile-time mechanism being called like a function, with a single argument.
 The compiler evaluates the argument expression and then outputs the type of that expression.

+##### Type path
+The (dot-)path to a type consists of the package, the module name and the type name.
+Its general form is `pack1.pack2.packN.ModuleName.TypeName`.

 ##### Underlying Type
 The underlying type of an abstract is the type which is used to represent said abstract at runtime.
 It is usually a concrete (i.e. non-abstract) type, but could be another abstract type as well.